Employee benefits, made clear.

 How does a program renewal work with an ASO plan?

 For the insured benefits (Life, AD&D, Disability, for example) the rates are adjusted based primarily on fluctuations to the demographics, just like with a regular insured plan.
+For the self-insured benefits (usually health and dental) it works a bit differently.

 Surplus’ can be withdrawn or reinvested into the plan, while deficits either need to be repaid as a lump sum or through higher rates.
 Some plan sponsors settle deficits more frequently, choosing not to have the plan accumulate a deficit.